 The biggest advances in dentistry came in the 1700s, which saw the invention of the dentist’s chair, the dentist’s drill and dentures and crowns.
 The toothbrush as we know it was created in 1770, by a British prisoner named William Addis: Inspired by a broom, Addis threaded bristles through holes in a bone that he’d saved from his most recent meal.
 Once a free man, he patented his primitive design and by 1780, they were being mass-produced.
 He died a rich — and better-smelling — man.

 Of course, the 18th century wasn’t all progress.
 Just decades before Addis’ invention, French dentist Pierre Fauchard (known as the father of modern dentistry) had recommended gargling with urine as a way to keep the mouth clean.
 So now you know what people’s breath really smelled like as recently as the start of the Industrial Revolution.

 Even when bathing took place, the soaps used weren’t the most effective.
 Hard soaps — made from olive oil, sodium carbonate, lime and a mixture of herbs and flowers — were introduced in the 12th century, but were considered a luxury item.
 Soft soaps were brought in during the early Middle Ages, and these were made from a mixture of mutton fat, wood ash and flower oils.
 Neither worked as well as modern soaps, especially when only applied once a month or less.

-These days, the pendulum has swung so far the other way that dermatologists are worrying what repeated showers are doing to our skin, and our own grandads don’t recognize our grooming routines.
+These days, the pendulum has swung so far the other way that dermatologists are worrying what repeated showers are doing to our skin.
 But there’s no arguing that we smell better than our ancestors, and for that, we should be grateful.